benbucksch/autoconfig-spec/draft-autoconfig-1.md

 # Introduction

-We would like to allow users to set up their existing email account in a new mail client application, by only entering their name, email address, and password.
+This protocol allows users to set up their existing email account in a new mail client application, by entering only their name, email address, and password.
 The mail application, by means of mail autoconfig specified here, will determine all the other parameters that are required, including IMAP or POP3 hostname, TLS configuration, form of username, authentication method, and other settings, and likewise for SMTP.